Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Ablation studies

-\paragraph{Effect of the projector} Interestingly, DeCUR works well on the segmentation task even without the projector.
-As is shown in Figure \ref{fig:ablation-prj}, removing the projector gives reasonable downstream performances, while adding it can further enhance the representations with a large number of dimensions.
+Inherited from Barlow Twins \cite{zbontar2021barlow}, DeCUR also benefits from the increasing dimensionality of the projector.
+As can be seen in \cref{fig:ablation-prj}, DeCUR keeps improving with all output dimensionality tested.
+Interestingly, DeCUR works well on the segmentation task even without the projector.
+Removing the projector gives reasonable downstream performances, while adding it back can further enhance the representations.